Uniform Integrability of the OLS Estimators, and the Convergence of their Moments: Uniform Integrability of the OLS estimators

-and using the same arguments as in proof of Theorem \ref{theo.UI1}, the proof is completed. \end{proof}

-\begin{remark} (a) Theorem \ref{theo.UI2} is important because it generalizes the classical problem of the convergence of moments in the canonical CLT; also, it provides an answer for the approximation of the moments of the OLS estimators in the linear regression analysis, when this is needed by the researchers \citep[see, e.g.,][]{AM2015}.
-Specifically, \citet{AM2015} study the problem of optimal selection of the training sample size in the context of random cross validation (or repeated learning-testing method).
-Their optimization rule suggests the minimization of variance of the test set error.
-In the case where the decision rule is based on a linear regression model and the loss function is squared error, the optimization problem has a closed form solution suggesting that the optimal training sample size equals $\lfloor n/2\rfloor$, where $n$ is the total sample size, independently of the error's distribution.
-This result is also generalizable in the case of sufficiently smooth loss functions that can be expressed as functions of the errors.
-To be able to obtain the aforementioned closed form solution we need the convergence of up to fourth moment to those moments of the asymptotic distribution.
-For further details see \citet{AM2015}.
+\begin{remark} Theorem \ref{theo.UI2} is important because it generalizes the classical problem of the convergence of moments in the canonical CLT; also, it provides an answer for the approximation of the moments of the OLS estimators in the linear regression analysis, when this is needed by the researchers \citep[see, e.g.,][]{AM2016}. \end{remark}